aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 #### Not all communications will be synchronous

 * While IM-based conversations can feel very immediate, please don’t feel that you have to respond to messages immediately, nor expect others to respond immediately.
-We’re all busy, really busy!
+We are all working in different time zones, with different day-to-day priorities!

 #### Message Editing & Deletion